What is divorce mediation? Read on to understand what it is and whether it might be right for you.

 As we discuss in our overview of Family Law, the best solutions often occur when the parties reach an agreement for themselves.
 When that happens, it can save you time, money, and headache.
-And these benefits can be particularly pronounced when dealing with such important and emotional issues as arise in a divorce.
+And these benefits can be particularly pronounced when dealing with such important and emotional issues as arise during the divorce process.

 Additionally, resolving your issues through divorce mediation also allows you and your spouse to control and shape the outcomes.
-At the other end of the spectrum, in a contentious divorce, you could put your issues before a judge and have them decide the issues for you.
+At the other end of the spectrum, in a contentious, litigated divorce, you could put your issues before a judge and have them decide the issues for you.

 Here are some of the other things you might want to know if you’re considering mediation for your divorce.

-Similar to any mediation, mediators in a divorce act as a neutral third party and help you and your spouse work through issues.
-The goal of divorce mediation is to allow you and your spouse to shape your own outcome rather than having a judge decide the issues for you, and to do so while saving some of the time, headache, and cost involved in contentious divorce proceedings.
+Similar to any mediation, a divorce mediator acts as a neutral third party and help you and your spouse work through issues.
+The goal of divorce mediation is to allow you and your spouse to shape your own outcome rather than having a judge decide the issues for you, and to do so while saving some of the time, headache, and cost involved in a contentious divorce process.

 As with divorce cases generally, how long divorce mediation takes will depend on how complicated the issues involved are.
-Often, divorce mediation will unfold over 1-2 months and 3-4 mediation sessions.
-Mediation sessions are generally an hour or two each.
+Often, the divorce mediation process will unfold over 1-2 months and 3-4 mediation sessions.
+Each mediation session generally lasts an hour or two.

 The process could take much shorter or much longer, depending on your circumstances.
 And of course, this is all subject to the parties’ continued buy-in to the process.

 Remember, even if the mediator is an attorney, they cannot provide legal advice to either you or your spouse.
 The divorce mediator is there to be a neutral third party and help facilitate the conversation.